Royal Rumble (2008): Main event

-The main event was the annual Royal Rumble match for a world championship match at WrestleMania XXIV.
+The main event was the annual Royal Rumble match for a world championship match at WrestleMania XXIV; for the match, WWE was able to get Michael Buffer as a special guest ring announcer.
 The match began with The Undertaker and Shawn Michaels, who were the final two superstars in the previous year's Royal Rumble match.
-Undertaker and Michaels would both last over thirty minutes until Michaels eliminated Undertaker, only to be eliminated himself by Mr. Kennedy.
+The Undertaker and Michaels would both last over thirty minutes until Michaels eliminated The Undertaker, only to be eliminated himself by Mr. Kennedy.
 Batista entered at number eight and would last the longest in the match at almost forty minutes.
 Hall of Famers Jimmy Snuka and Roddy Piper were both surprise entrants during the match, but both were eliminated by Kane.
-Hornswoggle, the ninth entrant, stayed hidden under the ring throughout most of the match, however he was soon grabbed by Mark Henry and Big Daddy V, prompting Finlay to come out early and attack the two with his shillelagh.
+Hornswoggle, the ninth entrant, stayed hidden under the ring throughout most of the match (emerging once to help eliminate The Miz, the sixteenth entrant), however he was soon grabbed by Mark Henry and Big Daddy V, prompting Finlay to come out early and attack the two with his shillelagh.
 Finlay was disqualified for failing to wait for his entry number to be called and he left with Hornswoggle, who never returned.
 Triple H came out at number twenty-nine and scored the most eliminations with six.
 Afterwards, John Cena entered as the surprise thirtieth entrant, returning from a torn pectoral muscle injury months before his scheduled return.
-The ring soon cleared out and the final three came down to Batista, Triple H and Cena.
+The ring soon cleared out and the final three came down to Batista, Triple H, and Cena.
 The three would go back and forth trying to eliminate each other until Cena reversed a Batista Bomb attempt which allowed Triple H to eliminate Batista.
 Triple H and Cena were left as the final two and they traded moves for almost five minutes.
 The end came when Triple H attempted a Pedigree on Cena, but Cena reversed it and lifted Triple H up for an Attitude Adjustment, which he used to send Triple H over the top rope to eliminate him and win the match, earning the WrestleMania title shot.
 With this victory, Cena broke the record for spending the least amount of time in the rumble match before winning it, beating Brock Lesnar's 8:59 time by 31 seconds.